pratapashanmukhi/Py-Astra/README.md

 ---

-### 🧑‍💻 How Py Astra Works
+## 🧑‍💻 **How Py Astra Works**

-* Listens to the user’s voice input
+- Listens to the user’s voice input using the SpeechRecognition library.

-* Converts speech to text
+- Converts the spoken input into text.

-* Sends query to Gemini AI
+- Sends the user’s query along with a predefined prompt to Google Gemini AI.

-* Receives Python-based response
+- Processes the response received from the AI model.

-* Converts text to speech and speaks back
+- Converts the AI-generated text response into speech using pyttsx3.
+- Speaks the response back to the user in real time.
+- Continuously runs in a loop until the user says "exit".

 ---
 ### 🚀 Usage
 * Run the script:
  ```bash